iPads at SI

 Storage: We recommend purchasing a device with 64 GB -128 GB of storage.
 Students can also store files in the cloud using Google Docs as we provide each student with a Google account.
-Students can store files in the cloud, so they will not need as much storage space on their iPad.
+Students can store files in the cloud, so they will not need as much storage space.

-iPad Orientation for Incoming Ninth Graders and Transfer Students (2020-21)
+Tech and iPad Information for Incoming Freshmen and Transfer Students (2021-22)

 - Refurbished Section at Apple

 - If your family has any difficulties in purchasing an iPad, please contact Sister Sharon Brannen (firstname.lastname@example.org)

 If you have questions on the purchase or requirements of an iPad and educational apps for the iPad, please email our Director of IT, Jamie Pruden (email@example.com).

 We find that it can be beneficial for families to purchase insurance for their student's iPad that extends beyond the manufacturer's warranty (which doesn't often cover damage or loss).
 In our experience, about 20% of students will experience damage or loss of an iPad during their time at the school.

 If your family is buying an iPad from Apple, AppleCare+ is an option that covers drops and spills (but not loss) with a deductible.
 Check out their page for more information.

 What about typing on an the iPad?
 Is that difficult and can we use an external keyboard?